LudwigStenberg/PersonalFinanceApp/Documentation.md

 =========================================================
 WEDNESDAY, DECEMBER 4
-Updated LoginManager to work with the new TransactionService.
+- Updated LoginManager to work with the new TransactionService.
-Added a new constructor to Transaction.cs for excluding TransactionId.
+- Added a new constructor to Transaction.cs for excluding TransactionId.

-Disabled FileStorage part of the program for now
+- Disabled FileStorage part of the program for now
   Reason: Due to overreaching with my refactoring in preparation for database-integration
           without sufficient testing there were multiple issues with the current combination of FileStorage and DatabaseStorage.

-Removed ITransactionStorage implementation from FileTransactionStorage (for now) Removed file saving features of SignOut() - now only resets: CurrentUser = null.
+- Removed ITransactionStorage implementation from FileTransactionStorage (for now)
+- Removed file saving features of SignOut() - now only resets: CurrentUser = null.

 =========================================================
 THURSDAY, DECEMBER 5

-Updated HandleSignOut() to align with SignOut().
+- Updated HandleSignOut() to align with SignOut().
-Updated HandleCreateAccount() to not include file operations.
+- Updated HandleCreateAccount() to not include file operations.
-Completely removed FileManager.cs and references.
+- Completely removed FileManager.cs and references.
-Refactored and updated LoginManager.
+- Refactored and updated LoginManager.
-Removed SaveAndExit() from Program.cs - was being used for file-saving.
+- Removed SaveAndExit() from Program.cs - was being used for file-saving.
-SQL: Changed from custom enum type column to TEXT with CHECK for simplicity --> updated CreateTransactionsTableSql() Removed FileTransactionStorage.
+- SQL: Changed from custom enum type column to TEXT with CHECK for simplicity --> updated CreateTransactionsTableSql()
+- Removed FileTransactionStorage.
-Removed ITransactionUIOperations.
+- Removed ITransactionUIOperations.

 =========================================================
+FRIDAY, DECEMBER 6

+- Switched time-based in-memory logic to SQL logic for:
+- PrepareTransactionDataAsync() renamed --> GetGroupedTransactionsAsync().
+- Changed TransactionSummary's dictionary (GroupedTransactions) to be of type DateTime instead of string.
+- Updated FormatGroupKey to work with change above and also recreated it into a switch-expression
+- based on different timeUnits.

+- Removed outdated PrepareTransactionDataAsync logic and replaced it with a new SQL-based approach in GetGroupedTransactionsAsync.
+- Implemented dynamic SQL GROUP BY queries to handle grouping of transactions by Day, Week, Month, and Year.
+- Ensured TransactionSummary is populated with both GroupedTransactions and a flat Transactions list for consistent handling in the UI.
+- Debugged and enhanced DisplayTransactionsByIndividual using existing TransactionDateHelper methods, ensuring group keys are formatted correctly based on the selected time unit.
+- Tested and confirmed functionality for transaction grouping, display, and summaries.